 - Serum aldosterone may be low.

-Once the patient is stable, oral doses of hydrocortisone can e given.
-Initially every 8 hours, 2-3 times a day.
-You should avoid giving it at night as it can induce insomnia.
+- You should avoid giving it at night as it can induce insomnia.

 Note that in severe hyponatremia you should not normalise the levels of sodium too quickly or you may cause demyelination.